chutesai/chutes-e2ee-proxy/README.md

 Native, container-free E2EE proxy for Chutes.
 It accepts OpenAI-compatible HTTP requests locally, forwards them through `chutes-e2ee-transport`, and returns upstream responses as-is.

+**TLDR:** the app is a thin local HTTPS proxy.
+It forwards client requests into an E2EE transport, that transport resolves the model using live Chutes metadata, encrypts the payload, sends it to the E2EE invoke path, then decrypts the response back into normal OpenAI-compatible output.

 ## Quick Start (One-line bootstrap)

 macOS/Linux: